aayanjain2772/IML_PROJECT_TENNIS-PREDICTION/README.md

 <p align="left">The primary dataset for this project is sourced from Jeff Sackmann’s 'tennis_atp' GitHub repository (Sackmann, n.d.), a widely recognized open-access collection of raw historical match data for the Association of Tennis Professionals (ATP) men’s professional tennis circuit.
 This repository, available at https://github.com/JeffSackmann/tennis_atp/tree/master, provides annual CSV files (e.g., atp_matches_2010.csv through atp_matches_2024.csv) containing detailed records of ATP matches spanning from the 1960s to the present, with a focus in this project on the recent period of 2018–2023 to ensure relevance and manage computational scope.
 Each file encapsulates match-level data, including tournament details, player identities, outcomes, and performance statistics, making it an ideal raw resource for predictive modeling as inspired by Green Code’s (2025) approach to tennis match prediction.

 An important aspect of this project in terms of the Dataset will also include cleaning our dataset.
-Some of the things we will work in cleaning our dataset is: Handling missing values, Standardizing inconsistent data, Removing duplicates, Correcting data types, Handling outliers and Invalid data, Normalizing and transforming data, and Profiling and logging.</p>
+Some of the things we will work in cleaning our dataset is: Handling missing values, Standardizing inconsistent data, Removing duplicates, Correcting data types, Handling outliers and Invalid data, Normalizing and transforming data, and Profiling and logging.

+So we used a jupyter notebook to handle cleaning, and I think the correct way to explore the data would be through a jupyter notebook itself, we'll switch to .py files when we reach models.</p>

 ###